exteranto/exteranto.github.io/articles/your-first-exteranto.md

 background script that listens for a specific browser event and then dispatches a message to the content script, which will perform some action.

-1. We will define a message to be dispatched between backgound and content.
+1. Define a message to be dispatched between backgound and content

-1. We will define and register the background script listener.
+2. Dfine and register the background script listener

-2. We will define and register the content script listener.
+3. Define and register the content script listener

 The browser event that triggers our background script will be 'Browser Action' click, meaning that the toolbar icon associated to our installed extension has